emilk/Dual-Contouring/README.md

 # What?
 This is a C++ implementation of Dual Contouring, as outlined in http://www.frankpetterson.com/publications/dualcontour/dualcontour.pdf

+This originated from a small weekend project, so don't expect too much!

+## License
+This software is in the public domain.
+Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy and modify this file as you see fit.

 # Program
 The program generates a distance field containing a cylinder, a box and a spherical hole in these.
 It then proceeds to generate a triangle mesh for this, outputting it to a file 'mesh.obj'.